sakamies/built-in-accessibility/README.md

 ### `<button>`

-- Focusable, so a nyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
+- Focusable, so anyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
 - Gets announced as a button by screen readers
 - Click event gets triggered when the user interacts with the element, even if via keyboard or screen reader.
 Pointing device doesn't matter.